Gianlooca/alteramusica/README.md

 #### First-time User
 1. As a first time user, I want to know quickly what the website is about.
 2. As a first time user, I want to easily understand how to navigate the website.
-3. As a first time user, I want to understand if I am interested in the products offered by having audio samples of them.
+3. As a first time user, I want to understand if I am interested in the products offered.
 4. As a first time user, I want to recognize the value of the experience of this website in comparison with other similar ones.
 5. As a first time user, I want to enjoy the general look of the website.
 6. As a first time user, I want to understand if the website is reliable.